agda/agda/doc/user-manual/tools/command-line-options.rst

      .. versionadded:: 2.6.4

-     Outputs the root of the directory structure holding Agda's data files such as core libraries, style files for the backends etc.
+     Outputs the root of the directory structure holding Agda's data files such as core libraries, style files for the backends, etc.

 .. option:: --transliterate